suchov/suchov.github.io/cv.md

 * Managing day to day engineering operations, deliverables, and priorities
 * Developing best practices and software architecture
 * Ensuring engineering and operations teams are working closely and collaboratively as one team
+* We build couple modular applications with Python, Django, a bunch of microservices using Node, React, Angular

 <!-- DECORIST -->